LetterStream Exhibits At The National CAI Trade Show

 LetterStream can send your mail even when the post office is closed for a holiday.
 This might be hard to believe, but it is true!
 The United States Postal Service (USPS) will accept our mail at the post office on some postal holidays even though the front doors are locked.

-The holidays that the USPS accepts and processes our mail include Martin Luther King, Jr. Day (MLK Day), President’s Day, Veteran’s Day and Columbus Day.
+The holidays that the USPS accepts and processes our mail include Martin Luther King, Jr. Day (MLK Day), President’s Day, Juneteenth, Veteran’s Day and Columbus Day.

 Our mailing process is a bit different than putting a letter in your personal mailbox or dropping letters in the big blue USPS mailboxes.
 In fact, we even skip the front counter of the local post office and go directly to the USPS Bulk Mail Entry Unit (BMEU).